Faculty Student Council (FSC)

-We try our best to represent the students as well as we can but we need your help, by sharing your advice, complaints and suggestions we have a better picture of our faculty, how the students experience it and thus we are better equipped to represent our students.
-However you are also always welcome to contact us if you have questions regarding our faculty, we would be happy to answer them.
+We try our best to represent the students as well as we can, but we need your help!
+By sharing your advice, complaints and suggestions we can have a better picture of our faculty, how the students experience it and thus we are better equipped to represent you.
+However, you are also always welcome to contact us if you have questions regarding our faculty, we would be happy to answer them.
 You can find our contact details at the bottom and you can stay up to date via our social media.